 One final thought: communication is everything

 Alexander served this past summer as the summer school administrator.
 She said this:

 “For summer school, my word was communication.
 Make a plan of how are you going to communicate with your students and their families.”
 Revisit that plan, too, for your own benefit.
 Just like students need to be reminded of routines, teachers can benefit as well.

 Nevertheless, our teachers are continuing to work hard, despite less than ideal conditions.
 Overcoming math regression due to the pandemic isn’t going to happen overnight.
 In fact, putting a timeline on it isn’t necessarily healthy.
 Much of the data collected doesn’t account for students who were unable to test.
 Plus, every teacher knows that each student learns at a different rate.
 It’s still important to strategize for the well-being of our students.
 However, we can’t expect our teachers to work a miracle and overcome, in some cases, nearly a year of lost learning time.

 So teachers, do your best to serve your students where they’re at, focus on what’s important, and review your communication strategies.
 You got this!

 It might sound strange, but now is a great time to become a teacher or administrator.
-If you want to learn more about Graduate Education at Concordia University in Ann Arbor, you can book a call with one of our Inquiry Support Specialists.
-They’re equipped to answer your questions and help connect you to the information you need.
+If you want to learn more about Graduate Education at Concordia University in Ann Arbor, you can visit us here.
 No matter where you are in your educational journey, we’d be honored to help you take your next step in reaching your goals.

 — Vanessa Lane is the Content Marketing Lead at Concordia University and can be reached at email@example.com.
 When she's not at work, she can be found playing with her kids or watching NBA basketball with her husband.